torvalds/linux/Documentation/driver-api/s390-drivers.rst

 Generic interfaces
 ==================

-The following section contains interfaces in use not only by drivers dealing with ccw devices, but drivers for various other s390 hardware as well.
+The following section contains interfaces in use yest only by drivers dealing with ccw devices, but drivers for various other s390 hardware as well.